SanjayPotdar/SimpleFlappyBird/README.md

 - [Project Structure](#project-structure)

 ## Demo
 To play the game, you will need to run it using a live server.
-Open the `index.html` file in any modern web browser using a live server extension.
+Open the `index.html` file in any modern web browser using a live server extension, or you can play it directly [here](https://sanjaypotdar.github.io/SimpleFlappyBird/).

 ## Installation